-- The effectiveness of the annual RAS setting is determined by how the business performed in relation to the risk thresholds set across multiple risk parameters.
+• The effectiveness of the annual RAS setting is determined by how the business performed in relation to the risk thresholds set across multiple risk parameters.
 Where there were close breaches and/or actual breaches, CSAML investigates the reason and seeks to bring exposures back within risk thresholds.
-Annually, the RAS is re-calibrated in line with the CSAML business strategy to ensure the RAS is capturing the necessary risks effectively, including adequate risk threshold settings. - The effectiveness of self identified risks, and corresponding additional own funds presented in the Internal Capital and Risk Assessment ('ICARA'), is reviewed annually using methodologies to best reflect possible risks the entity may face over a 12 month period.
+Annually, the RAS is re-calibrated in line with the CSAML business strategy to ensure the RAS is capturing the necessary risks effectively, including adequate risk threshold settings.

+- The effectiveness of self-identified risks, and corresponding additional own funds presented in the Internal Capital and Risk Assessment ('ICARA'), is reviewed annually using methodologies to best reflect possible risks the entity may face over a 12-month period.
 The additional owns fund amounts are reviewed against actual harms to firm, market and client on an annual basis to ensure sufficient capital is available to mitigate possible losses.
 Methodologies are also reviewed annually to ensure effective calibration of risk identification and measurement. - Effectiveness of risk processes relating to people, processes, systems and external events are analysed through CSAML's bottom-up Risk Control Self Assessment ('RCSA') process, with remediation plans in place for high and very high residual risks.
 As part of the RCSA, controls are tested independently on a frequent basis based on the initial inherent risk rating. - Periodically, Internal Audit independently reviews aspects of the risk management processes and escalates concerns to the required governance committees, based on their findings.

-Three Lines of Defence Model
+Three Lines of Defence Framework

-To further demonstrate risk process effectiveness, CSAML follows the three lines of defence model.
-This model is designed to provide multiple opportunities to address risks before they become issues or incidents.
+To further demonstrate risk process effectiveness, CSAML follows the 'Three Lines of Defence' model within the governance and policy framework.
+The Three Lines of Defence model is designed to provide multiple opportunities to address risks before they become issues or incidents.
 Although each line is defined separately and has its own responsibilities, in practice they are required to work in co-operation to ensure that risks are addressed at the correct level.